microsoft/SLG-Business-Applications/demos/Environmental-Air-Quality-Monitoring/readme.md

 I've included some pictures below of this solution in action, broken into its functional components!

 ### The Raspberry Pi Pico W, DHT-22, and ENS160 sensor it its 3D-printed housing
+After soldering the Raspberry Pi Pico W with the ENS160 and DHT-22 sensors, they are neatly placed in 3D-printed housing:

 ![housing](https://i.imgur.com/KcKyxU2.jpeg)

 I then mount these on the outside wall of my home where it can observe external conditions: